The Lending and Secured Finance Review: France

 Initially, the French list of NCSTs included the states or territories subject to a review by the Organisation for Economic Co-operation and Development (OECD) in respect of tax transparency and exchanges of tax information, and which have not concluded with France and at least 12 other states or territories a convention on administrative assistance allowing the exchange of information necessary for the application of their respective tax laws.
 This list is updated, in principle each year, on the basis of certain criteria by a ministerial ruling.

 This initial list, as updated, was amended on 23 October 2018 to include the states and territories, other than those of France, that are considered as NCSTs by the European Union, listed in Annex I of the EU list of NCST published on 5 December 2017, as amended.
 In this respect, French legislation distinguishes between (1) the states and territories included in the EU list on the ground that they facilitate the creation of extraterritorial structures or devices intended to attract benefits that do not represent real economic activity, and (2) the states and territories included in the EU list because they do not meet at least one of the other EU criteria defined by Annex V of the list, namely tax transparency, the absence of preferential tax measures that are potentially harmful or the implementation of the Base Erosion and Profit Shifting (BEPS) project.
-This extension of the French list of NCST has in practice been effective, as far as the jurisdictions added to the list are concerned, since 1 April 2020,20 this date corresponding to the first day of the third month following the publication of the ministerial ruling published on 7 January 2020 (the amendments made to the EU list after the publication of the ministerial ruling on 7 January 2020 will become effective into French law only after the publication of a new ministerial ruling).
+This extension of the French list of NCST has in practice been effective, as far as the jurisdictions added to the list are concerned, since 1 April 2020.19 The EU list was last updated on 22 February 2021, and these changes will be effective in France, as far as the jurisdictions added to the French list are concerned, on 1 June 2021,20 this date corresponding to the first day of the third month following the publication of the ministerial ruling published on 4 March 2021.

 ii Withholding taxes on payments to lenders